 - Complete an Issue Description, in order to give further details to people who will work on its resolution.

 - The status field will be later filled when the process starts.
 In case, that the Issue has already started, make sure you will complete these fields as well.

-- The state will be stated automatically as Created when the Issue will be created.
-You may change this later as Confirmed, Scheduled, Running, Completed, Canceled, Paused or Failed.
+- The state will be set automatically as Created when the Issue will be created.
+You may change this later as Confirmed, Scheduled, Running, Completed, Canceled, Paused, or Failed.
 Issue State will alter to Running and Completed automatically on the scheduled start and end dates and times, respectively, provided that you had check Execute automatically field above.